 While Monsanto claims there is no risk to humans, a 2008 scientific study found that even at low concentrations, glyphosate causes the death of human embryonic, placental and umbilical cells.
 Endosulfan is a highly toxic pesticide that has been banned in 80 countries because of its threats to human health and the environment.
 In May 2011, it was added to the UN list of persistent organic pollutants to be eliminated worldwide.

-Thirteen years ago, Sofía Gatica gave birth to a daughter.
+In the late 1990's, Sofía Gatica gave birth to a daughter.
 Three days later, the baby’s kidneys failed.
 The working-class mother of three was determined to find out what killed her child.
 She began talking to her neighbors in Ituzaingó, a working-class neighborhood of 6,000 in central Argentina surrounded by soy fields, and became alarmed at the prevalence of unexplained health problems plaguing her community.

 Gatica invited a group of neighbors to her home to discuss their experiences.
 With only a high school education and no organizing experience, Gatica co-founded the Mothers of Ituzaingó—a group of 16 mothers working together to put a stop to the indiscriminate agrochemical use that was poisoning their community.